 Important callout for employees and small business owners:

 US expat employees or small business owners are likely to use only one form: d.
 General Category Income.

 Step 2: Fill in your taxable income (Part 1 of Form 1116)

 Here’s where you’ll record all your income from foreign sources.
-If you’ve paid taxes in more than one foreign country, you’ll need to separate the earnings by country and enter them into different columns.
+If you have paid taxes in more than one foreign country, you need to segregate the earnings by country and enter them into separate columns.

 Form 1116 provides three columns.
 But if you paid taxes in more than three countries, you’ll attach a separate sheet laid out in the same manner as Part 1.
 There’s no need to use an additional Form 1116.

-And when filling in your income details, there are a couple of things to remember…
+When filling in your income details, there are a few things to remember:

-- 📣 You’ll need to adjust gross income (line 1a) for any foreign income that you’ve excluded with the Foreign Earned Income Exclusion, on Form 2555.
+- You’ll need to adjust gross income (line 1a) for any foreign income that you’ve excluded with Form 2555 (the Foreign Earned Income Exclusion).

 Then aside from your income, you’ll also input the amount of deductions usually used by the IRS to reduce your taxable income.
 This may be the standard deduction or itemized deductions for those with enough qualifying expenses.